MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Spain/how-to-export-electronic-payments.md

 5. Choose **Print** or **Preview** to see the created payment file.

-     The payment journal entries which have the **\($ T\_81\_70 Bank Payment Type $\)** field set to **Electronic Payment** will be exported.
+     The payment journal entries which have the **Bank Payment Type** field set to **Electronic Payment** will be exported.
 The data will be exported to a file that is formatted according to the selected payment standard.
 In addition, remittance advice will be printed, which is suitable for mailing to each payee.

     > [!NOTE]
     >  You can only post the payment order after you have successfully exported the electronic payments.

     > [!NOTE]
-    >  In the generic version of [!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)], the **\($ N\_256 Payment Journal $\)** window is used in a similar way to export electronic payments in the SEPA Credit Transfer format.
+    >  In the generic version of [!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)], the **Payment Journal** window is used in a similar way to export electronic payments in the SEPA Credit Transfer format.
 For more information, see [Make Payments with Bank Data Conversion Service or SEPA Credit Transfer](../../Finance/make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md).

 ### To export electronic payments from the Cartera module